 The proof of Additivity proceeds in a manner almost identical to McCarthy's \cite{McCarthy}.
 Just as in \cite[Theorem 1.4.2]{Waldhausen}, the first step is to reduce the proof of Additivity to the case when the equivalences considered are isomorphisms.
 In the classical case, this is done by showing that the bisimplicial set $(m,n)\mapsto s_n \C(m, w)$ is equivalent to the bisimplicial set $(m,n)\mapsto w_m S_n \C$, or, in other words, that staircases of sequences of weak equivalences in $\C$ are the same as sequences of weak equivalences of staircases in $\C$.
 We now introduce the double categorical version of this statement.

-\begin{defn}\lbl{defngrids} Let $(\C,\W)$ be an $\fcgwa$ category, and let $\D$ denote the free double category on an $l \times m$ grid of squares.
+\begin{defn}\lbl{defngrids} Let $(\C,\W)$ be a relative $\fcgwa$ category, and let $\D$ denote the free double category on an $l \times m$ grid of squares.
 The \textbf{double category of w-grids} $w_{l,m}\C$ is the full double subcategory of $\C^\D$ consisting of the grids whose morphisms are all weak equivalences. \end{defn}

-\begin{prop}\lbl{gridsfcgw:statement} Let $(\C,\W)$ be an $\fcgwa$ category.
-Then $w_{l,m}\C$ is a $\fcgw$ category with structure inherited from that of $\C^\D$ in \cref{functorsfcgw}.
-Moreover, if $\V$ a refinement of $\W$, then the double subcategory of grids in $\V$ forms an acyclicity structure on $w_{l,m}\C$. \end{prop}
+\begin{prop}\lbl{gridsfcgw:statement} Let $(\C,\W)$ be a relative $\fcgwa$ category.
+Then $w_{l,m}\C$ is an $\fcgwa$ category with structure inherited from that of $\C^\D$ in \cref{functorfcgw}.
+Moreover, if $\V$ a refinement of $\W$, then the double subcategory of grids in $\V$ forms a class of acyclic objects on $w_{l,m}\C$. \end{prop}

-We defer the proof of this proposition to \cref{gridsfcgw}.
+The proof of this proposition can be found in \cref{gridsfcgw}.
 With this structure in hand, we can see the following.

 \begin{lemma} There is an isomorphism of simplicial sets

 simplicial in both $l$ and $m$.
 More generally, for any refinement $\V \subseteq \W$,

 \end{lemma}